How to buy a travel cot Choosing a travel cot

 Many parents get a lot of use out of travel cots.
 They can give you the freedom of staying almost anywhere you want without having to worry about where the baby will sleep.
 A travel cot can also provide an extra sleeping place for babies who come to stay at your home.
 The playpen-sized models have even more potential for regular use.

 Countless baby travel cots are only ever used a handful of times.
-They can take up a fair amount of storage space even when folded, and even though they’re portable they can be heavy to lug around, so don’t buy one unless you’re sure you’ll get some decent use out of it.
+They can take up a fair amount of storage space even when folded, and even though they’re portable they can be heavy to lug around.
+So don’t buy one unless you’re sure you’ll get some decent use out of it.

-Folding and storage
+Travel cot folding and storage

 Travel cots generally fold and unfold using a central locking system - you pull up a ring or handle in the centre of the base, click the sides into place, then push the handle back down to keep the locked sides rigid.